-In summary, we have investigated in detail how imperfections in a QD source affect the performance of quantum teleportation using photons and their polarization state.
-The FSS and, even more so, two-photon interference visibility may not be optimal in as-grown QDs and influence the probability of success of the protocol.
+In summary, we have investigated in detail how imperfections in a QD source affect the performance of quantum teleportation using photons and their polarization state, in a way that could be easily extended to any generic polarization-entangled photon source relying on a radiative cascade emission process.
+The fine structure splitting and, even more so, two-photon interference visibility may not be optimal in as-grown QDs and influence the probability of success of the protocol.
 However, their impact on the fidelity of the operation strongly depends on the implementation of the BSM in the setup.
 A direct comparison by means of quantum process tomography highlights that the inclusion of polarizing beam splitters, in addition to increasing the efficiency of the protocol, allows sorting out Bell states with higher accuracy and lowers the source requirements for quantum teleportation.
 This approach has also been studied in combination with spectral filtering.
-The choice of a relatively large bandwidth-double the radiative linewidthleads to a significant increase of the HOM visibility, in the test case from 0.55(2) to 0.79(2), while not affecting in a relevant way other important features such as photon statistics and degree of entanglement.
+The choice of a relatively large bandwidth-double the radiative linewidth-leads to a significant increase of the HOM visibility, in the test case from 0.55(2) to 0.79(2), while not affecting in a relevant way other important features such as photon statistics and degree of entanglement.
 Altogether, the average teleportation fidelity is raised from below the classical limit to 0.842(14).
-It should be acknowledged that the use of spectral filtering comes with a trade-off with respect to the teleportation rate, and this remains a downside for emitters with poor optical quality.
-In our specific case study three-fold coincidences are reduced by a factor 35, which could increase to 100 for teleportation protocols involving remote emitters.
-Using realistic QDs with the exact same design and linewidth twice the Fourier limit16 we would already expect the reduction in teleportation events to be limited to a factor 4 for communication protocols with remote emitters, and even less for schemes relying on a single emitter as in guantum photonic simulators50.
-While waiting for the perfect Fourier-limited entangled photon source, spectral filtering can be the lesser of the evils compared to temporal filtering, when the emitter lifetimes are short with respect to the detector time resolution or when interacting with other systems-such as atomic vapor clouds51-with specific bandwidth requirements.
 Finally, we have presented and discussed a quantitative model able to predict the performance of the protocol from the physical properties of the source and the details of the setup, with the goal of providing a useful tool for experiment design.
-Our investigation could be easily extended to any generic polarization-entangled photon source relying on a radiative cascade emission process.
-The state of the art in this category is formed by a wide family of epitaxial QDs fabricated with different techniques and materials choices, that have already been proven viable for entangled photon generation52, together with neutral atoms^{53,54}.
-In prospect, an even broader range of systems could be considered, because the development of polarization-entangled photons has been voiced as a realistic research goal for many other quantum emitters that are currently studied as single-photon sources: colloidal QDs^{55,56}, molecules^{57,58}, color centers in crystalline hosts^{59,60} or in 2D materials^{61,62}.
-Recent improvements in terms of sample fabrication and processing, such as integrated micromachined piezo-actuators^{27,51} and broadband photonic cavities^{63,64}, hold great promise of tackling the limitations of existing quantum emitters at their roots.
-However, the emerging paths of development in the field-above all quantum communication over long distances^{12,65} and between remote emitters16-come with additional technical challenges, so that managing source imperfections will remain a crucial task for reaching the next milestones.
-Therefore, we envisage that the strategies described in this work will be of utmost importance for the forthcoming construction of solidstate-based quantum networks.
+Recent improvements in terms of sample fabrication and processing, such as integrated micromachined piezoactuators^{36,56} and broadband photonic cavities^{16,17}, hold great promise of tackling the limitations of existing quantum emitters at their roots.
+However, the emerging paths of development in the field-above all quantum communication over long distances^{22,57} and between remote emitters26-come with additional technical challenges, so that managing source imperfections will remain a crucial task for reaching the next milestones.
+Therefore, we envisage that the strategies described in this work will be of utmost importance for the forthcoming construction of solid-state-based quantum networks.